 We want our screenwriting competition to inspire talented Latino storytellers to create great work so that we can have the opportunity to introduce more great films about the Latino experience to the motion picture industry.
 And we don't want to just inspire Latinos to tell stories about our communities we want everyone to share in our culture and history.
 Our goal is to inspire talented filmmakers to tell stories so great they inspire the next generation of writers to tell great stories that is why we award our winners with prizes and distribution to the most prestigious talent representatives in the world.

 Only our Grand Prize Winner and top two Finalists will receive industry distribution and prizes.
 Semi-Finalists will only be rewarded by recognition like in most screenwriting competitions.

-We only accept submissions directly or through partner websites like FilmFreeway.
+We only accept submissions directly or through partner websites.

 Script cover pages must contain author name(s), script title, email, and phone number of at least 1 writer.

 No limit to the length of the scripts

 Scripts can be in script or treatment form.

 No limit to the number of projects you may submit.

 Scripts must be written in English or Spanish and can be in any film or television genre.

 Entrants must not contact the judges during the competition.